 With Curves and Masks (Remove a shadow)

-At first, open the image in Adobe Photoshop.
+First, open the image in Adobe Photoshop.
 As we already know the activities of Photoshop, I will not waste time with details.
-Create a ‘Curves adjustment layer’ and brighten the image as below curve settings.
+Create a ‘Curves adjustment layer’ and brighten the image below the curve settings.

 Select the Mask and press Ctrl+I for Win or Command+I for MAC to invert.

 Take the soft round brush.
-Set the Opacity 100%, Flow around 7%, and Smoothing 100%.
+Set the Opacity to 100%, Flow around 7%, and Smooth to 100%.
 Brush over the shadow a couple of times until it reduces to the minimum.
 As already said, the shadow is too harsh.
 So, you cannot make it perfect at once.

 Curves and Masks layer activity ends here.
 But, still, there are some harsh textures left on the face.
 We will take care of them in a moment.

-Place the copy to the exact position and mask it.
-Get the soft round brush, choose foreground color black and brush over the edge of the copy to match the shade below.
+Place the copy in the exact position and mask it.
+Get the soft round brush, choose the foreground color black, and brush over the edge of the copy to match the shade below.

 The final output is as below.